Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Self-Supervised Domain Calibration and Uncertainty Estimation

 \subsection{Domain Calibration}

-The domain calibration of our VPR network is done through fine-tuning using the filtered training tuples in the tuning set.
-In other words, starting from the pre-trained network, we performed additional training iterations using the extracted data.
-We applied the triplet margin loss $L$ for the training tuple $(q,p^q,\{n^q_i\})$,
+The domain calibration of our VPR network is done through fine-tuning using the filtered training tuples in the tuning sets.
+In other words, starting from the pretrained network, we performed additional training iterations using the extracted data.